 Your plan should reflect what you want to happen to your assets and how you want to support the people and causes you care about.

-Although we do not prepare legal documents, we collaborate with your Glendale, AZ attorney and other advisors to help confirm:
+We do not draft legal documents, but we coordinate with your Glendale, AZ attorney and other professionals to help ensure:

 1. Evaluate Your Current Financial Situation